marinasundstrom/CheckedExceptions/README.md

   - **Add try-catch Block:** Provides quick fixes to add necessary try-catch blocks for handling exceptions.

 - **Framework Support:**
-  - The framework library should be annotated with `ThrowsAttribute` for seamless integration and comprehensive exception handling across the codebase.
+  - While the analyzer can process custom frameworks annotated with `ThrowsAttribute` for seamless integration and comprehensive exception handling across the codebase, it also supports handling exceptions from unannotated libraries (such as the .NET framework) by leveraging XML documentation comments.

 ## Prerequisites